Contents

 Should I prioritize AHT or FCR?

-How often should I check my support efficiency metrics?
+How often should I check these metrics?

 Author: